Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.10.12 =
+* Fixed possible unhandled exception when translation is manually edited and saved.

 = 1.10.11 =
 * Fixed possible issue when permanently deleted content may appear again.
 * Fixed possible issue when disabled profile locales might be re-send for translation.